-Ananda Marga Academy, a school for poor children in the slums of Nairobi, Kenya, reached the national competition of Kenya Music Festival.
+The Ananda Marga Academy, a school for poor children in the slums of Nairobi, Kenya, continues to educate the disadvantaged children of Nairobi.

 AMURT (Ananda Marga Univesal Relief Team) has being carrying out a drought disaster relief operation in Kenya known as Samburo Community Assistance Project (SCAP).
 This video documents some aspects of the operation:

-Our first distribution was in Swari on October 13, 2011, a community in the Nariminimo location in Samburu East District.
+Our first distribution was in Swari, a community in the Nariminimo location in Samburu East District.
 The village relief committee had selected the neediest from various vulnerable groups such as, but not limited to, pregnant and lactating mothers, orphans, the very sick, the disabled, the elderly and economically impoverished.
 In all, the beneficiaries were 90 households selected from a total of 694 people living in the village.

 Our community mobilizers and local volunteers together with our core program staff handled the distribution fairly, courteous and efficiently.
 In fact, we received many positive comments about our entire process as compared with other NGOs and the government.